 Scott and Ostermaier will discuss updates in spina bifida genetics information and medical care.

-Spina bfida is one of the most common birth defects that causes long-term disabilities.
+Spina bifida is one of the most common birth defects that causes long-term disabilities.
 Approximately three babies in 10,000 born in Texas have the condition.

 Sponsored by BCM and Texas Children's, the event is part of the monthly "Evening with Genetics" lecture series organized by BCM's department of molecular and human genetics.
 The series offers current information regarding care, education and research about genetic disorders.